pivovarit/pivovarit/workshops/java-async-programming/workshop.md

 - `ForkJoinPool` and the parallelization of CPU-bound tasks, and learn why parallel streams may not be ideal for production environments
 - the impact of context switching and how to minimize its overhead in multithreaded applications
 - efficient parallel collection processing
-- parallel Stream API, their downsides and why they may not be ideal for most production environments
+- parallel Stream API, its downsides, and why it may not be ideal for most production environments
-- idiomatic `CompletableFuture`s, their threading model, downsides and how to circumvent them
+- idiomatic `CompletableFuture`s, their threading model, downsides, and how to circumvent them
 - building asynchronous pipelines and handling complex workflows with `CompletableFuture`
 - virtual threads, parallelization of blocking operations, and common issues
 - understand the basics of reactive programming and when the investment may not be worthwhile